evanmac123/air/README.md

 Clck 'Upload' and add a file.
 Then, button at bottom:
 Set details > set permissions > make everything public Upload image file to bucket
+Need to click on the uploaded image filename (to get it listed by itself, then right-click > Properties > Link

-Right-click > properties > URL > open link in new tab Create a Skin object for the demo and set its logo_url Skin.create! demo_id: 185, logo_url: 'https://s3.amazonaws.com/bedford_board_logo/fujifilm.psd'
+Now create a Skin object for the demo and set its logo_url to the 'Link':
+Skin.create! demo_id: 185, logo_url: 'https://s3.amazonaws.com/bedford_board_logo/fujifilm.psd'

 TO CREATE A CHARACTERISTIC FOR TAGGING USERS